GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 An employee may submit to the supervisor or Department Chair (or designee) a written request that the duties required be revised.
 A response shall be made within one (1) week of the written request unless the employee and the department mutually agree to a longer period.
 If the employee is dissatisfied with the response or no response is forthcoming, the employee may file a grievance.
 No such grievance will be considered unless there has been a prior written request to make an adjustment.

 A department or supervisor may establish reasonable prerequisites which a Teaching Assistant or Project Assistant must meet in order to hold a particular position and determine whether those prerequisites have been met before the Teaching or Project Assistant becomes eligible to perform those duties.
 Any prerequisites shall be posted along with the job opening.
 If a Teaching or Project Assistant requests to hold a position and has not met the prerequisites, the employee shall not be paid for time involved in meeting the prerequisites if the request is granted.
 If a Teaching or Project Assistant is assigned to a course which the employee has not requested and for which she or he does not meet the prerequisites, the employee shall be paid for the time which is necessary to satisfactorily meet those prerequisites.

-Employees seeking information regarding accommodations in their workplace should contact the ADA Coordinator.
+Employees seeking information regarding accommodations in their workplace should contact the Campus Disability Coordinator:

 Employees seeking information regarding accommodations in their studies should contact McBurney Disability Resources Center.

 The University is responsible for orientation, training, and evaluation of employees.
 The University recognizes that the professional nature of Teaching, Project and Research Assistants means that these employees have effective contributions to make to their own working performance and environment and that of their colleagues.
 The parties encourage all schools and colleges, and/or programs, to hold training sessions.